solidshops/devshop/README.md

 This project contains a SolidShops development environment which enables you to locally run your store with your production data.

 This application syncs your local theme with our platform and spins up a webserver that proxies everything to our API/backend.
-This way you use your favorite IDE or development tools like grunt/gulp/sass and especially livereload.
+This way you can use your favorite IDE or development tools like grunt/gulp/sass and especially livereload.

 ## Installation